ArieL-CanoY/cybersecurity/Operating System/Linux/Bash Shell.md

 Ex.
 The double quotes allowes to print the value of $SHELL variable, disables the meaning of [wildcards](https://bash.cyberciti.biz/guide/Wildcards "Wildcards"), and finally allows command substitution.

-echo "$SHELL" - does print the value of $SHELL echo "/etc/*.conf" - does not print all files in /etc with .conf echo "Today is $(date)" - does print the output of date cmd
+echo $SHELL - does print the value of $SHELL echo "/etc/*.conf" - does not print all files in /etc with .conf echo "Today is $(date)" - does print the output of date cmd